-- The federal or state funding agency.
+- The federal or State funding agency.

 - The solicitation name/project name.

-- The point of contact information at the applicable federal or state funding agency.
+- The point of contact information at the applicable federal or State funding agency.

-Federal or State Funding Agency Solicitation Name/Project Name Name/Phone/E-mail for Point of Contact at Federal or State Funding Agency

-DOJ/Office of COPS Hiring Jane Doe, 202/000-0000; jane.doe@usdoj.gov
+Federal or State Funding Agency Solicitation Name/Project Name Name/Phone/E-mail for Point of Contact at Federal or State Funding Agency DOJ/Office of Community Oriented Policing Services (COPS) COPS Hiring Program Jane Doe, 202/000-0000; jane.doe@usdoj.gov Health and Human Services/ Substance Abuse and Mental Health Services Administration Drug-Free Communities Mentoring Program/North County Youth Mentoring Program John Doe, 202/000-0000; john.doe@hhs.gov

-Community Oriented Policing Program

-Services (COPS)

-Health and Human Drug-Free John Doe, 202/000-0000; john.doe@hhs.gov

-Services/ Communities

-Substance Abuse Mentoring

-& Mental Health Program/North

-Services County Youth

-Administration Mentoring

-Program

 Each applicant should include the table as a separate attachment to its application.
 The file should be named "Disclosure of Pending Applications."
-The applicant Legal Name on the application must match the entity named on the disclosure of pending applications statement.
+The applicant's Legal Name on the application must match the entity named on the disclosure of pending applications statement.

-&lt;sup>20 Typically, the applicant is not the principal investigator.
+8 Typically, the applicant is not the principal investigator.
 Rather, the applicant, most frequently, is the institution, organization, or company in which the principal investigator is employed.